porco-rosso-j/fvm-assurage/README.md

 ## Assurage's Insurance for Sector Fault

-Fault insurance that Assurage provides is the financial protection for SPs who agree on an insurance contract on Assurage and pay the premium for it.
+Fault insurance that Assurage provides is financial protection for SPs who agree on an insurance contract with Assurage and pay the premium for it.
 It compensates affected SPs when they are unwillingly slashed for being faulty on the network.
-After insurance market creater called Assurage Delegate have completed reviewing and approving filed claims submitted by SP, the cover is paid from the capital supplied by insurers, those who deposit funds to Assurage's Protection vault.
+After the insurance market creator called Assurage Delegate has completed reviewing and approving filed claims submitted by SP, the cover is paid from the capital supplied by insurers, those who deposit funds to Assurage's Protection vault.

 ## Protocol Overview